 Cover and either set the pan aside for about 4 hours or refrigerate for about 2 hours.

 Once firm enough to cut, peel off the foil or parchment paper and cut into 36 squares.

 - Store the fudge in an airtight container at room temperature for up to 2 weeks.

-- Extend the shelf life by storing in the refrigerator.
+- Extend the shelf life by storing it in the refrigerator.

-- This fudge can be wrapped well in tin foil or plastic wrap and placed in a zip top bag then frozen for up to 3 months.
+- This fudge can be wrapped well in tin foil or plastic wrap and placed in a zip-top bag and then frozen for up to 3 months.

 If you enjoy this easy fudge recipe be sure to check out more recipes that would be great to serve at Christmas or to package and give as gifts.